Culinary adventures in Italy with your own chef host

 Picture

 Mighty Mount Etna dominates the skyline of Sicily, the crossroads of the Mediterranean.
 Join me for a 10 day exploration of the cuisine, culture and history of Sicily.
-Taormina, the wines of the Mt Etna slopes.
+From Trapani to Taormina, from Marzamemi to Erice; the wines of the Mt Etna slopes.
 Couscous.
 Bottarga.
 Palermo.
 Siracusa.
 Ancient artifacts, stunning beaches, unsurpassed Baroque architecture.
 The bounty of the Mediterranean Sea.
-We start in Palermo, visit the west coast for several days, travel to the South Eastern region for four nights and then a final evening near the glitzy Taormina.
+We meet in Palermo, visit the west coast for several days, back to palermo for two days, travel to The Valley of The Temples and Scala Den Turchi region to delve into history then for four nights at a luxury villa, visit Taormina and Castelmola and then a final evening in Catania.
 This is a world apart, and worthy of every minute.

 (Fly into Palermo and out of Catania)